pavelspal/Titles-of-the-Old-Kingdom-of-Egypt/README.md

 # Detection of Relationships Between Titles of the Old Kingdom of Egypt

-This repository provides a brief overview of the code and selected visualizations created as part of my diploma thesis:
+This repository provides a overview of the code and selected visualizations created as part of my diploma thesis:

 **Diploma Thesis Title:** *Detection of Relationships Between Titles of the Old Kingdom of Egypt*
 **Author:** Pavel Stojaspal